Tydal Municipality: Geography

 Tydal covers an area of 1330 km2.
 The rivers Tya River and Nea River (together forming the Nea-Nidelvvassdraget watershed) flow through the Tydalen valley on their way towards Trondheimsfjorden.
 The highest point in the municipality is the 1762.35 m tall mountain Storsylen.

 In the southwest, the lake Nesjøen lies just west of the Sylan mountain range with the mountain Storsylen.
 In the north, the Skarvan and Roltdalen National Park is home to the mountain Fongen.

 Government

 Tydal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management has since 2015 been provided by the intermunicipal agency Innherred Renovasjon, and waste collection has been operated by ReTrans Midt since 2018.

 Municipal council

 The municipal council (Kommunestyre) of Tydal Municipality is made up of 13 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.